Biomass (energy)

 Wood pellets is an example of biomass used for bioenergy production, usually for heating purposes.

 Miscanthus × giganteus, a perennial grass, can also be used for bioenergy production.

 In the context of energy production, biomass is matter from recently living (but now dead) organisms which is used for bioenergy production.
 Examples include wood, wood residues, energy crops, agricultural residues including straw, and organic waste from industry and households.
 Wood and wood residues is the largest biomass energy source today.
 Wood can be used as a fuel directly or processed into pellet fuel or other forms of fuels.
 Other plants can also be used as fuel, for instance maize, switchgrass, miscanthus and bamboo.
 The main waste feedstocks are wood waste, agricultural waste, municipal solid waste, and manufacturing waste.
 Upgrading raw biomass to higher grade fuels can be achieved by different methods, broadly classified as thermal, chemical, or biochemical.

 The climate impact of bioenergy varies considerably depending on where biomass feedstocks come from and how they are grown.
 For example, burning wood for energy releases carbon dioxide.
 Those emissions can be significantly offset if the trees that were harvested are replaced by new trees in a well-managed forest, as the new trees will remove carbon dioxide from the air as they grow.
 However, the farming of biomass feedstocks can reduce biodiversity, degrade soils and take land out of food production.
 It may also consume water for irrigation and fertilisers.

+Global cultivable land and water resources are adequate to produce required biomass for food and supplementing carbon neutral energy needs where renewable electricity could not be used economically.
+Using biomass and renewable electricity in place of fossil fuels for the total energy needs of global peak population would not increase the anthropogenic green house gas emissions.
+Biomass economy has potential to emerge next to renewable energy economy.